Special Educational Needs and Disabilities

 11. What support is there for behaviour, avoiding exclusion and increasing attendance?

-- We have a positive approach to behaviour management with a clear Behaviour for Learning policy link to policy that is followed by all staff and pupils.
+- We have a positive approach to behaviour management with a clear Behaviour for Learning policy that is followed by all staff and pupils.
 We are an inclusive school and we make every effort to include all pupils in learning sessions with their class.
 We also take every opportunity to include pupils socially at break and lunch times.

 - We recognise that some children have specific needs that mean they may need alternative provision or support, these needs are accessed using THRIVE and a programme of support is drawn up using the Thrive planning tool https://www.thriveapproach.com/whats-involved/.

 - The attendance of every child is monitored on a daily basis by the administrator responsible for attendance.
 Lateness and absence are recorded and reported to the Head Teacher and Governing Body who meet on a regular basis with the Education welfare officer (EWO) Lia Eleftheriadou.

 - After any serious behaviour incidents we will inform you about what has happened.
 We would then expect the child to reflect upon their behaviour with you; this helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.